catalyst-cloud/catalystcloud-docs/source/object-storage/assets/replication-api.rst

 most of the required environment variables, however we need to gather some information to set the last few.

-First need to set a storageURL for ourselves.
+First we need to set a storageURL for ourselves.
 We do this by grabbing the correct Auth API from :ref:`this section<apis>` of the documentation.
 For our example we will use the Porirua region's API:
 ``https://object-storage.nz-por-1.catalystcloud.io:443/v1/AUTH_``

 Next we need to find our project ID.
 We can do this by using the following